Chief Diversity Officer Global Diversity & Inclusion Strategic Lead HR, 3M

 Executive Director of Global Talent Initiatives, Asia Society

 David Whitelaw Reid is the Executive Director of Corporate Programs at Asia Society, where he leads corporate programs, Business, Talent and Diversity Councils from Fortune 1000 companies.
 As part of his role, David leads the Global Talent initiatives focusing on addressing the corporate needs of companies who are actively doing business throughout Asia and providing a vital platform for businesses to discuss diversity and talent issues.
-He also leads Asia Society's Corporate Insights Summit, which serves as an annual gathering of more than 60 corporations and 250 representatives.
+He also leads Asia Society's Diversity & Marketing Leadership Summit, which serves as an annual gathering of more than 60 corporations and 250 representatives.
 The event focuses on developing the skills' capabilities of future business leaders.
 In addition, David is responsible for leading the annual Asian Corporate Survey.
 The survey is the first ever peer-reviewed, published initiative to exclusively measure the leadership success of Asian Pacific Americans in Fortune 500 companies.
 In his prior role as Director of Corporate Relations, David led corporate membership, sponsorship and stewardship activities for Asia Society's New York Center.

 David serves on the Board of Trustees of The Manhattan Chamber of Commerce and The Metropolitan Tennis Group.
 He received his MBA in Information Systems from Pace University and his BA in History at Colorado College.
 On his off time, he plays tennis, travels the world, and is an avid coin collector.